peteretep/peteretep.github.io/_posts/2016-05-01-wind-turbine-blades.md

 This process has a number of advantages including:
 \begindescription
-  \item [Safer for operators and environment:] As the system is closed, the resin does not give off VOC's as it is curing.
+  * Safer for operators and environment: As the system is closed, the resin does not give off VOC's as it is curing.
 Operator contact to the resin is minimised.
-  \item [Fewer voids:] The vacuum sucks all the air from the mould, meaning the resin can better impregnate the fibers.
+  * Fewer voids: The vacuum sucks all the air from the mould, meaning the resin can better impregnate the fibers.
 Fewer voids result in a higher quality laminate with more predictable qualities.
-  \item [Lighter:] Resin quantities can be carefully controlled, preventing excess use.
+  * Lighter: Resin quantities can be carefully controlled, preventing excess use.
 This results in a light, well balanced blade.
 \enddescription

 LM Wind Power has been using vacuum assisted resin transfer moulding (VARTM) since 1997 \citelm_vartm.
 They highlight the flexibility and improved control of the process, fast throughput and safe working environments as advantages of VARTM over other technologies.